-As West 72nd Street Studios continued to prosper, their clients asked for more and larger spaces.
-They searched, and opened 939 8th Ave. in 1990 building 5 studios in old dance studio spaces, (total of 13 studios).
+As West 72nd Street Studios prospered, their clients asked for more and larger spaces.
+They searched, and in 1990 they renovated old dance studio spaces at 939 8th Ave and opened 5 studios, (a total of 13 studios).
 They hired four staff members & a manager, Scott Eck.
-Acheiving a good reputation with the entertainment, dance and fitness community, they decided to expand again.
+Having Achieved a good reputation with the entertainment, dance and fitness community, they decided to expand again.
 In 1998 they began a long search for a suitable space.
-Taking a huge risk they leased space at 520 8th Ave on the 16th floor and built 7 studios.
-In 1999 the new studios were named the Ripley-Grier Studios..
+In 1999, taking a huge location risk, they leased space at 520 8th Ave and built 7 studios on the 16th floor.
+The new studios were named the Ripley-Grier Studios..
 That same year (in the middle of construction) they adopted the lovely Jean-Michelle.
-In 2001, breaking through a wall, they built a 2nd space in the back of the 16th floor and named that space RG II, they now had 12 studios.
-In 2002 they were offered space above RG II.
-The landlord built a stairway up to 4 more studios, RG III, now 16 studios in all.
+In 2001, breaking through a wall, they built 5 more studios in the back of the 16th floor and named that space RG II.
+They now had 12 studios at that location.
+In 2002 they were offered space above RG II on the 17th floor and the landlord built a stairway up.
+They created 4 more studios, RG III, now 16 studios in all.
 Total staff 10.

 “Build them and they will come” became the motto.

-In 2002, after 9/11, (and after many years renting in Manhattan) they moved out to Long Beach, Long Island looking for a permanent home to raise Jeannie.
-The commute was an hour by train.
-A beach town where the kids played in the street.
+In 2002, after 9/11, (and many years renting in Manhattan) Butch, Patricia and Jeannie moved out to Long Beach, Long Island, a beach town where the kids played outside; a place for Jeannie to grow up.
+It was an hour commute to Manhattan by train.
 Another dream came true.

-In 2006 the last remaining space on the 16th floor was offered to RG.
-“Butch’s Cafe Oasis , executive offices, a breakroom and two studios were built.
-That same year Patricia and Butch began to produce a musical with Lynne Taylor-Corbett as director/choreographer. (they had previously produced several Off-Broadway showcases) Originally the play was called “Lorca” then “Deep Song” and lastly “The Flamenco Poet”.
-A very unique, creative (and stressful) educational experience (the show is still in the can).
+That year, going in another direction, Patricia and Butch began to produce a musical with Lynne Taylor-Corbett as director/choreographer. (they had produced several Off-Broadway showcases).
+Originally titled “Lorca” then “Deep Song” and lastly “The Flamenco Poet”.
+That was a very unique, creative (and stressful) educational experience (the show is still in the can).

 In 2006, the last remaining space, on the 16th floor was offered to RG.
-“Butch’s Cafe Oasis”, executive offices, a breakroom and 2 studios were built.
-That same year, a dream of bringing Butch’s son, Shayne Grier and his family up from Tulsa, Oklahoma was fulfilled.
-They moved to Long Beach and Shayne joined Ripley-Grier.
+“Butch’s Cafe Oasis”, executive offices, a staff break room and 2 studios were created.
+That same year, a dream of bringing Butch’s son, Shayne and his family up from Tulsa, Oklahoma was fulfilled.
+They moved to Long Beach and Shayne joined the company..
 Heather, his wife, Jackson, Ethan and Brooklyn now lived in Long Beach.
 Shayne had spent many summers with Patricia and Butch when he was younger and loved New York.
 He was a comedian and wanted to pursue that in New York.
-In 2009, Butch and Patricia bought another house in Long Beach and the Griers moved into their former house.
+In 2009, Butch and Patricia bought a new house in Long Beach and the Griers moved into their former house.

-In 2010, “Shut Up & Talk” left the 10th floor so RG took over those spaces, creating 5 more studios including a voiceover studio giving them 9 studios on the 10th floor.
-The same year 2 more studios were created out of spaces at 131 West 72nd.
+In 2010, “Shut Up & Talk” left the 10th floor so RG took over their spaces, creating 5 more studios including a voiceover studio and booth giving them 9 spaces on the 10th floor.
+Next, two more studios were created out of spaces at 131 West 72nd, 1R and 1F.
 (52 studios).

 In 2011, another addition occurred in the Ripley-Grier family, Griffin Noah Grier, Shayne and Heather’s 4th child was born on 1/4/2011, a real New Yorker.
 What a beautiful family!

-In the Spring of 2012, Ripley-Grier Studios celebrated 25 years of serving the theater, entertainment and teaching community in New York.
-Voted #1 in the Backstage Readers Choice awards campaign every year.
+In the Spring of 2012, Ripley-Grier Studios celebrated 25 years of serving the theater, entertainment and teaching community in New York and were voted #1 in the Backstage Readers Choice awards campaign for years.
 That year RG built two big beautiful studios on the 2nd floor at 939 8th Ave.
 2A & 2B, (the 53rd and 54th studios).
 The staff increased to 25.

 In the fall of 2012, Ripley-Grier was offered a large front space on the 17th floor at 520 and one of the largest projects in RG history was undertaken.and completed in 2013, right after the“Sandy” storm.
 This project ultimately increased the studios total by 12 to 66 studios.
 In the summer of 2015 a new studio was created on the 10th floor.
 As of 2016, Ripley-Grier Studios consisted of 67 studios.
 “The World’s Largest” rehearsal studio complex.
 Out of a storage room and an unused kitchen space RG created two more studios at 520 up to 69 Studios.
 In 2015 a space was added to the 939 location and studio 2C was created.

 Still needing more space?
 Yep!
 Hiring a broker, Joe Harkins from Cushman & Wakefield, they went on the search.
-After months 305 West 38th St. became the 4th location.
-Again a dream come true.
+After months of construction and design, 305 West 38th St. became the 4th location.
 Out of 12 former dance studios, 22 studios, waiting areas and a performance space was created with a private entrance on West 38th St. The doors opened in September of 2017.
 Ripley-Grier Studios consisted of 92 spaces with a staff of 45.

-Covid hit in 2020 and RG struggled along with everyone in the Entertainment Industry to make it through those bleak years.
-They continue to persevere to regain their momentum with the help of government programs and loans created Ripley-Grier Flexible Spaces as part of their group.
-In 2021 the last space on the 17th floor at 520 was offered to Ripley-Grier (their landlord made them an offer they couldn’t refuse).
-So they built 7 more studios and now had floor 16 and 17 and part of floor 10 in that building.
-Currently one more studio will be created at 520 and one more at 939.
-(100 studios/4 locations.)
+Covid hit in 2020.
+RG struggled along with everyone in the Entertainment Industry to make it through those bleak years.
+They continue to persevere to regain their momentum with the help of government programs and loans and loyal clients.
+Their dba's included Ripley-Grier Flexible Spaces, which opened their spaces up to other uses.
+In 2022 the last space on the 17th floor at 520 was offered to Ripley-Grier (their landlord made them an offer they couldn’t refuse), so they built 7 more beautiful spacious studios and now had full floors: 16 & 17 and part of floor 10.
+In

 Why is this amazing success story a true New York story?

-With Love, Patricia Ripley, Butch Grier, Shayne Grier & Jeannie Ripley-Grier
+Patricia Ripley, Butch Grier, Shayne Grier, Heather Grier, Jackson Grier, Ethan Grier, Brooklyn Grier, Griffin Grier & Jeannie Ripley-Grier